Last Updated: February 2024

 More often than not, customers also tend to get confused with reward tiers, redemption rules, and exclusions.
 So, a clear CTA and simple instructions are essential to encourage customers to sign up for your program.
 Use attractive images and compelling copy with a clear intent to “sell the benefits”.
 Add them to not just your landing pages, emailers, and social media campaigns but also to customer log-in pages.
 This can drive up redemptions and boost average order size.

 Limited redemption options are a key reason why ecommerce loyalty programs fail.
 To provide a better experience, e-commerce brands need to think beyond their products.
 Diversifying rewards through strategic partnerships with off-line and on-line merchants can be an ideal solution to boost falling sign-ups.

 For example, allowing redemption at gas stations, pharmacies, hotels, and cinema halls or converting points into cash can provide your customers with greater value.
 Integrating offline and online program partners can also help you tap new audiences and share the costs of managing the program.

 Social proof is the best way to create interest in an underperforming loyalty program.
 Not everybody can afford a celebrity endorsement, but you can leverage the social media activity of some of your best customers to encourage others to try it.
 Reward positive reviews and comments with bonus points and exclusive offers.
 This will stimulate conversations about your loyalty program and increase conversion.

 Our team of skilled customer support experts can boost conversion and engagement for your brand.
 What’s more, there are no long-term contracts to worry about.
-Also, try the Helplama Helpdesk – the customer service software that can help you automate and scale your customer support.
+Also, try Saufter – the customer service software that can help you automate and scale your customer support.